fluiddyn/fluidsim/doc/install.rst

 documentation of the project
 <http://fluiddyn.readthedocs.org/en/latest/install.html>`_.

 FluidSim requires Python >= 3.6.
-We recommand installing with a very recent version of pip so you might want to run ``pip install pip -U`` before anything (if you use conda, ``conda update pip``).
+We recommend installing with a very recent version of pip so you might want to run ``pip install pip -U`` before anything (if you use conda, ``conda update pip``).
 Then, fluidsim can be installed with::

   pip install fluidsim

-(The conda version of this command should also work.)
+The conda version of this command (`conda install fluidsim`) should also work.

 However, one have to note that (i) fluidsim builds are sensible to environment variables and (ii) fluidsim can optionally use `fluidfft